microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 1. Run the following commands:

-> **NOTE** You can find the latest release of the Azure IoT SDK [here](https://github.com/Azure/azure-iot-sdk-c/releases).
+> **Note**: You can find the latest release of the Azure IoT SDK [here](https://github.com/Azure/azure-iot-sdk-c/releases).
 You can open the git to see what the latest release tag is, but the remainder of the lab may not work properly based on a new release.

 ```PowerShell
 git clone https://github.com/Azure/iotedge --recursive